Coastal circulation on-demand forecast

 References and links useful for this step:

-This step allows establishing locations where to extract model time series with the maximum model resolution, for automatic comparison of predictions with real time stations, or to get time series at user selected locations (virtual sensors).
-The system automatically identifies the available real time stations available in the computational domain of the grid (observation stations from those available at EMODnet) and proposes them in the table (user can only select a maximum of 5 stations).
-This step is optional and if the user does not want these predefined outputs he/she only has complete the step without interaction.
+This step allows establishing locations where to extract model time series with the model output resolution, for automatic comparison of predictions with real-time stations, or to get time series at user-selected locations (virtual sensors).
+The system automatically identifies the available real-time stations available in the computational domain of the grid (observation stations from those available at EMODnet) and proposes them in the table (limited to 5 stations).
+This step is optional and if the user does not want these predefined outputs he/she only has to complete the step without interaction.

 The user can add new stations by clicking the button “New Station” or by clicking directly on the map.
 These actions will open a popup form with the difference being that the station’s position coordinate is already pre-filled if the user clicks on the map.
 Note that the new station’s position must be placed inside the domain (grid) area.
 From the form user must choose between “Comparison” and “Virtual” type of station and fill out the mandatory fields.

-If the location of the comparison station does not match the exact location of the observation station, a line should be created linking both visually.
+If the location of the comparison station does not match the exact location of the observation station, a line will be created linking both visually.